hilab-open-source/accessibility-scout/README.md

 We use OpenAI for all LLM calls.
 In order to connect your OpenAI account, [create an API key](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key) and enter the key into ```.env``` as seen in [```.env.example](./.env.example)

 # Citing
-If extending or using our work, please cite our corresponding paper found in the [DOI]().
-The BibTex is as follows.
+If extending or using our work, please cite our corresponding paper.